-Norma appears as a remarkably powerful and authoritative woman, an ‘iron lady,’ but also a sensitive one, vulnerable in the extreme.
-Even as a mother she incarnates the wide spectrum between the infanticide thoughts and the final plea for saving her children’s lives (in a lament aria in which she implores her father to have pity on his innocent grandchildren).
-Her atrocious call for war in Act II stands in sharp contrast to her exhortation for peace in Act I in the famous Casta Diva, where she prays the chaste goddess of the moon to spread peace on earth as she does in heaven (although for a long time the Druid priestess had been far from chaste).
+Norma appears as a remarkably powerful and authoritative woman, an “iron lady,” but also a sensitive one, vulnerable in the extreme.
+Even as a mother, she incarnates a vast spectrum between thoughts of infanticide and the final plea to save her children’s lives (in an aria of lament in which she implores her father to have pity on his innocent grandchildren).
+Her near-savage call for war in Act II stands in sharp contrast to her exhortation for peace in Act I in the famous aria “Casta Diva,” where she prays to the chaste goddess of the moon to spread peace on earth as she does in heaven (although the Druid priestess had been far from chaste for quite some time).
 Norma’s volte-face is obviously due to a personal factor.
-There is an inner contrast also in the fact that, as priestess of Irminsul, the Druids’ god of war, Norma’s initial recitative speaks strongly against ‘seditious voices, voices of war’ (‘sediziose voci, voci di guerra’) among her own people.
-The subsequent exhortation for peace in the Casta Diva cantabile, which refers to the public sphere, is followed after a brief interlude (tempo di mezzo in operatic terms) by the cabaletta ‘Ah! bello a me ritorna’ (‘Ah, come back to me, charming’), which relates to the private sphere – her prayer that Pollione will return to her as he was in the first flush of his love.
-The cabaletta indicates that her reasons for preventing a revolt against the Romans were personally motivated and throws a different light on all that she has said so far in public.
+Her inner duality is also expressed in Norma’s initial recitative when, as priestess of Irminsul, the Druids’ god of war, she makes strong declarations against “seditious voices, voices of war” (“sediziose voci, voci di guerra”) among her own people.
+The subsequent exhortation for peace in the “Casta Diva” cantabile, which refers to the public sphere, is followed after a brief interlude (tempo di mezzo in operatic terms) by the cabaletta “Ah! bello a me ritorna” (“Ah, come back to me, beautiful”), which relates to the private sphere, her prayer that Pollione will return to her as he was in the first flush of his love.
+The cabaletta reveals that her reasons for preventing a revolt against the Romans were personally motivated, thus casting a different light on all that she has said so far in public.

-In the political background there is a dichotomy between conquerors and conquered, between Romans and Druids, though the Romans are represented on stage only by the proconsul Pollione and by Flavio, his centurion and friend.
-Pollione, who despises the Druids (to whom he refers as ‘barbarians’) and their religion, ironically finds his love in the bosom of two Druid priestesses.
-Later he encounters his death in flames in the sacred forest that he had threatened to burn in a moment of hubris at the beginning of the opera (I.2; note again the centrality of fire in the opera).
-Before her death, Norma asks her father to protect her children from ‘barbarians’ (II.11).
-Does this term refer to the Romans or to savages from her own people (in this case assuming a Roman perspective)?
-The ambivalence is probably intentional.
-In abstract terms Norma also reveals an antithesis between the sublime and the bestial in human nature.
+In the political background, there are dichotomies between conquerors and conquered, and between Romans and Druids, although the Romans are represented on stage only by the proconsul Pollione and by Flavio, his centurion and friend.
+Pollione, who despises the Druids (to whom he refers as “barbarians”) and their religion, paradoxically finds love in the bosom of two Druid priestesses.
+Later, he suffers his death in flames in the same sacred forest he had threatened to burn in a moment of hubris at the beginning of the opera (I.2; note again the centrality of fire in the opera).
+Before her death, Norma asks her father to protect her children from “barbarians” (II.11).
+Does this term refer to the Romans or to savages from among her own people (in this case assuming a Roman perspective)?
+It appears likely that the ambivalence is intentional.
+In abstract terms, Norma also expresses an antithesis between the sublime and the bestial in human nature.